 At the moment I am really enjoying a particular Arban study.
 Call me old fashioned but I haven’t come across anything better!
 I can already sense young players hurriedly turning to the back of ‘The Arban Cornet Method’ ready to find this wonderful study.
 One of my old teachers, John Wilbraham, used to refer to ‘The Arban’ as The Yellow Pages!

 I can sense those enthusiastic students wondering about how technique is acquired and how to maintain playing to a full time professional standard… ‘He gets to play a lot of first cornet and first trumpet with a great symphony orchestra.’
 ‘He plays all that fast, hard contemporary music with Ensemble 10.10.’
 ‘He gets to play all those high notes on the piccolo trumpet.’
 ‘Composers are sending him new works to play for solo trumpet.’
 ‘His students seem to play easily and enjoy their playing.’
-‘He must practice for hours and play loads of hard technical stuff… Or they might just not be interested at all.
+‘He must practice for hours and play loads of hard technical stuff’… Or perhaps they might just not be interested at all in how I do it.

-The main thing I do, is play the study, with no gaps between the notes, so that each choice of articulation is at least as perfect as the others – always smoothly, even if I use a more pointed articulation occasionally.
+The main thing I do when playing the study, is ensuring I make no gaps between the notes, so that each choice of articulation is at least as perfect as the others – always smoothly, even if I use a more pointed articulation occasionally.
 I don’t make gaps, aside from breathing, at all.
 I try to play as easily and efficiently as possible.
 I don’t want to ‘work hard’ when I play, I want to enjoy playing music.
 However, I always try to play with the very best sound and level of perfection that I can imagine, never mind play.
 I always try to sound better…

 There is no magic in this exercise, indeed it couldn’t be simpler, really.
 It allows me the freedom, like the Chicowicz, to sound as good as possible, in an easy way.
 My strength comes from this efficient, relaxed way of playing.
 Don’t waste years trying to improve playing the equivalent of ‘weightlifting’ and ‘stretching out’ for trumpet players.
 It doesn’t work.
 I should know.
 By the way, on a rehearsal and performance day, I will maybe just do, say, four run throughs of the Arban study.
 I don’t want to leave my ‘chops’ in the practice room!